leanix-public/scripts/createDashboard/README.md

 ## Overview

-The createDashboard script allows the user to create a dashboard based on the parameters in the given file input.csv.
+The createDashboard script allows the user to create a dashboard based on the parameters in the given file *input.csv*.

 The script utilizes REST APIs and GraphQL queries to read data, write data and create new dashboards.